1. Qualitative thought theory.

 If you can get the smallest part of Quality in your life, you will find enhancements to your life.
 Quality brings forth the closest to what is positive and best in a situation.

-Quality is led by promoting the levels of improvement that can be potentially tuned-up to align with the blueprint ideals that further refine and distinguish the purpose of a person, system, or situation that is getting attention.
+Quality is a spiritual impetus.
+Quality is led by promoting the levels of improvement that have the potential to be tuned-up to align with the blueprint ideals that further refine and distinguish the purpose of a person, system, or situation that is getting attention.

 Quality is carried by our qualitative thoughts.